Local Memory Attention for Fast Video Semantic Segmentation: Abstract

 \section{Abstract}

 We propose a novel neural network module that transforms an existing single-frame semantic segmentation model into a video semantic segmentation pipeline.
-In contrast to prior works, we strive towards a simple and general module that can be integrated into virtually any single-frame architecture.
+In contrast to prior works, we strive towards a simple, fast, and general module that can be integrated into virtually any single-frame architecture.
 Our approach aggregates a rich representation of the semantic information in past frames into a memory module.
 Information stored in the memory is then accessed through an attention mechanism.
-This provides temporal appearance cues from prior frames, which are then fused with an encoding of the current frame through a second attention-based module.
+In contrast to previous memory-based approaches, we propose a fast local attention layer, providing temporal appearance cues in the local region of prior frames.
+We further fuse these cues with an encoding of the current frame through a second attention-based module.
 The segmentation decoder processes the fused representation to predict the final semantic segmentation.
 We integrate our approach into two popular semantic segmentation networks: ERFNet and PSPNet.
 We observe an improvement in segmentation performance on Cityscapes by 1.7\% and 2.1\% in mIoU respectively, while increasing inference time of ERFNet by only 1.5ms.
+Source code is available at \url{https://github.com/mattpfr/lmanet}.